SWC Walk 29 : Ashurst Circular

 If driving, Ashurst station has a small free car park.
 There is no public transport from Hartfield to Ashurst, so you would have to complete a circular walk.

 |Suggested Train||Take the train nearest to 10:00 from London Bridge to Ashurst (Kent).|

-The recommended lunch stop is the Dorset Arms (01892-770278) in Withyham, 5¾ km into the walk.
+The suggested lunch stop is the Dorset Arms (01892-770278) in Withyham, 5¾ km into the walk.
 This attractive old pub has some outdoor seating on a small green and serves good home-cooked food.

 There are no further pubs on any of the walk options until you reach Hartfield, where there are two: the Anchor Inn (01892-770424) and the Hay Waggon (01892-770252).
 The Pantry (see below) also does light lunches.
 Any of these places would be a reasonable alternative for lunch on the Short Walk.

 There are no refreshment places near Ashurst station so you would need to stop for tea in Hartfield.
 If you arrive before 4.30pm you can take some of Kanga's “Strengthening Medicines” at Piglet's Tearoom (01892-770595).
 At the opposite end of the village The Pantry Farm & Coffee Shop (01892-770752) is open daily until 5pm.
 Both pubs are open all day.

 If you return via East Grinstead you might find the station café (or the nearby Bluebell Railway's buffet car) open but you will have more choice if you get off the bus a little earlier, in the High Street.
 There are plenty of refreshment places in Tunbridge Wells if you take the bus there.